thoughtspot/thoughtspot.github.io/_includes/content/share-answersandpinboards-specify-permissions.md

     ![The sharing dialog box]({{ site.baseurl }}/images/sharing-modal.png "The sharing dialog box")

 4. Enter users or groups with whom you want to share this object in the text box.
+To stop sharing with a user or group, click the **x** icon next to the **Permissions** dropdown for that user or group.

     Note that you can only enter email addresses whose domains are in your list of allowed domains.
 These domains appear when you click on the info button ![]({{ site.baseurl }}/images/icon-information-10px.png){: .inline}.